with Christine and John Valters Paintner

 Fly into Vienna International Airport and from there you can take a taxi or public transit to the monastery.
 We will be providing specific directions as we approach our time together.

-Vienna is near many other fabulous cities in Europe.
+Vienna is near many other fabulous cities in Europe so arriving by train is also an option.
 You can get to Bratislava, Prague, and Budapest all very easily.
 We recommend visiting Salzburg if you have time (there is a Benedictine monastery there) as well as the beautiful and charming village of Hallstatt, set between the side of a mountain and edge of a lake, where the earliest Celtic remains in Europe are found.
 The Austrian Alps are located in the Tirol region in the west of the country with Innsbruck as the main city.
 Everything is very accessible by train or bus.

 Your Guides for the Journey

-Christine Valters Paintner, PhD, REACE is the online abbess of Abbey of the Arts, a global community serving thousands of monks, artists, and mystics who are hungry to integrate contemplative practice and creative expression.
-Christine is also the author of eleven nonfiction books on monastic spirituality and creativity, as well as a poet who has been published in several journals.
+Christine Valters Paintner, PhD, REACE is a Benedictine oblate and the online abbess of Abbey of the Arts, a global community serving thousands of monks, artists, pilgrims, and mystics who are hungry to integrate contemplative practice and creative expression.
+Christine is also the author of twelve nonfiction books on monastic spirituality and creativity, as well as a poet who has been published in several journals along with her collection Dreaming of Stones.
 She has lived on the wild west coast of Ireland for the last five years, falling always more in love with the place.
-Her forthcoming book The Soul's Slow Ripening: 12 Celtic Practices for Seekers of the Sacred is being published by Ave Maria Press in September 2018.
 You can find out more about Christine here or see more of the books she has written here.

 John Valters Paintner, MTS